setrar/CompMeth/oai/README.md

 Exiting at: /home/bricer/Developer/openairinterface5g/common/utils/system.c:266 threadCreate(), _Assert_Exit_
 ```

 the "-C" is the number of cores/threads to use.

+ -m is the MCS

+ -q1 means 256QAM codebook (see q equals to 2

+ -R Max Resource Block

+ -r means 273 RB (resource blocks)

+ -z 4 receive Antennas got up to 8

+ -n 100 (trials)

+ -P output (std output) -P 1 (goes to Matlab files)

 The "-P" gives benchmarking output.
-I will explain when you try. -m is the MCS and -q the codebook. -q1 means 256QAM codebook so mcs > 19 means 256QAM, 14-19 is 64QAM. -q0 is the 64QAM codebook. -z is the number of receive antennas and -n is the number of trials to run.
+I will explain when you try.and -q the codebook.  so mcs > 19 means 256QAM, 14-19 is 64QAM. -q0 is the 64QAM codebook. -z is the number of receive antennas and -n is the number of trials to run.
 11:18
 if you run with -n1 you get some MATLAB .m files with internal signals from the MODEM (like the llrs, the channel compensated outputs and the raw RX signals in time and frequency.